amschaal/bioshare/permissions.md

 Below the list, there is a "Send email" checkbox.
 If selected, any user/group who is newly added to the share permissions will be sent an email with a link to the share.

-Users who do not yet exist in the system will be sent an email with their new user credentials and a link
+Users who do not yet exist in the system will be sent an email with their new user credentials and a link to the share, regardless of if the box is checked.

+If a user or group has had their permissions changed, that row will be highlighted in yellow.
+Please note, that no permissions will be updated until the "Update" button is clicked.
+Once the update button is clicked, a confirmation message should appear in the upper right corner of the screen, and no more rows should be highlighted in yellow.